larean/obsinfo/README.rst

 ===================

-A system for for creating FDSN-standard data and metadata for ocean bottom seismometers using the simplest possible, standardized information files
+A system for for creating FDSN-standard data and metadata for ocean bottom seismometers using standardized, easy-to-read information files

 Current goal
 ======================

 To come out with a first version (v1.x) schema for the information files.
 We would like input from seismologists and ocean bottom seismometer manufacturers/facilities about what information/capabilities are missing.
-Specific questions can be found/modified in QUESTIONS_infofiles.rst
+Existing questions can be found/modified in QUESTIONS_infofiles.rst

 Information files
 ======================